-During the period whilst a criminal record check is being completed, the individual being checked should not be engaging in any regulated activity, for example they should not be left alone with a young person.
+During the period whilst a criminal record check is being completed, the individual being checked should not be engaging in any regulated activity, for example they should not be left alone supervising an individual under 18.

 7. Process for responding to a positive disclosure